mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

 Follow other steps defined [here](#runonpremise) and once your app is all set and started, there is no need to do anything else.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
-Anypoint Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](https://docs.mulesoft.com/mule-fundamentals/v/3.8/deploying-mule-applications#deploy-to-the-anypoint-platform)
+Anypoint Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](https://docs.mulesoft.com/anypoint-studio/v/7.1/deploy-mule-application-task#deploy-to-the-anypoint-platform)

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
 In order to use this Mule Anypoint Template you need to configure properties (APIs, Credentials, API Autodiscovery, etc.) either in properties file or in CloudHub as Environment Variables.
-The Fitbit System API is using secured connection.
 Detail list with examples:
 ### Application properties

 + http.port `8081`